tperich/MusicRemote/README.md

 2. Connect the phone to the Wifi network
 3. Run [MusicRemote.py](/MusicRemote.py)
 4. Use Macrodroid to send *0, 1 or 2* to the host

+### Description
+This script listens to the UDP stream on a given host address and port, and acts accordingly to the incoming data.
+The UDP packets are sent from an Android phone to the listening host using the MacroDroid app.

+The process can be improved if port in use is forwarded and the user has a static IP address or uses a DNS syncing service.

+Pyglet is used for playing music, not mandatory for the script to work.
+Note: You will also need
+AVlib for playing mp3 files using Pyglet.